Safe drinking water legislation

 Safe drinking water is a fundamental requirement for maintaining public health and supporting healthy communities.
 It is essential that there are mechanisms in place to ensure a consistent approach to the delivery of safe drinking water that will be both practical and protective of public health.

-Safe Drinking Water Act 2011
+Safe Drinking Water Act 2011 and Safe Drinking Water Regulations 2012

 - registration of drinking water providers